Secondary Standardized Testing Guide

 How to attain and use your test results:

-Depending on when you take your ACT test you can purchase a Test Information Release (TIR).
+Depending on when you take your ACT test you can purchase a Test Information Release (TIR), today referred to by ACT as “My Answer Key”.
 This enables you to see the test you took, its questions, and the scoring.
 This can be a great resource by which you make a study plan.
-You can find TIR information for the ACT here: https://www.act.org/content/act/en/products-and-services/the-act/scores/request-a-copy-of-qa.html
+You can find TIR / MAK information for the ACT here: https://www.act.org/content/act/en/products-and-services/the-act/scores/request-a-copy-of-qa.html

 Request a Copy of Your Questions and Answers – Scores | ACT What is Test Information Release?
 By purchasing Test Information Release (TIR), you will receive a digital copy of the multiple-choice test questions, your answers, a copy of your answer document, the answer key, and the conversion table used in determining your ACT scores.www.act.org